Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: NGC 7469

 The work is structured as follows: We first summarize the multi-wavelength properties of NGC\,7469 and compare it to the neutrino source candidate NGC\,1068 in Sec.~\ref{sec:ngc7469}.
 Section~\ref{sec:catalog} and~\ref{sec:neutrinodata} present the source catalogs and neutrino dataset, respectively.
 Our method to calculate the chance coincidence is outlined in Sec.~\ref{sec:test} and the results are outlined in Sec.~\ref{sec:results}.
 In Sec.~\ref{sec:discussion} we report a discussion of our findings.

-\section{NGC\,7469}
+\section{NGC~7469}

 NGC\,7469 is an active galaxy of the Seyfert 1 class and hosts also starburst activity in a circum-nuclear ring~\citep{2023ApJ...953L...9Z}.
 This prominent Seyfert galaxy is well studied in all wavelengths regimes and considered a prime candidate for high energy particle emission.
 Together with NGC\,1068 it belongs to the original sample of six galaxies studied by \citet{1943ApJ....97...28S}.
 With an infra-red luminosity of $10^{11.65} L_\odot$ \citep{2009PASP..121..559A}, it is a luminous (but not ultraluminous) infrared galaxy.
 The mass of its supermassive black hole was estimated to 1-2\,$\times10^7 M_\odot$ through reverberation mapping~\citep{2014ApJ...795..149P} and gas kinematics from a high angular resolution ALMA study~\citep{alma_ngc7469}.
-The latter also constraints the inclination of the central gas disk to $\sim11\degr$.
-The source has shown X-ray variability on time scales $<$ 1 day~\citep{Nandra_1998}, suggesting an origin of the emission in the the inner regions of the AGN.
-From high angular resolution studies in the radio-continuum with Merlin, VLBA and VLBI a core-jet structure on a 100\,pc scale is inferred~\citep{corejet_7469}.
+The latter also constrains the inclination of the central gas disk to $\sim11\degr$.
+The source has shown X-ray variability on time scales $<$ 1 day~\citep{Nandra_1998}, suggesting an origin of the emission in the inner regions of the AGN.
+From high angular resolution studies in the radio-continuum with the Multi-Element Radio Linked Interferometer Network (MERLIN) \citep{alberdi_paper, corejet_7469} and with Very Long Baseline Interferomtry (VLBI) observations taken with the Very Long Baseline Array (VLBA) \citep{lonsdale_paper}, a core-jet-like structure on a 100\,pc scale is inferred.

-\subsection{Comparison to NGC\,1068}
+\subsection{Comparison to NGC~1068}

 NGC\,7469 is five-times further away than NGC\,1068, which is located at 14.4\,Mpc~\citep{Koss:2022qwh}.
 Both sources host an active nucleus and starburst activity.
 Different from NGC\,7469, NGC\,1068 is a Seyfert 1.9 galaxy~\citep{Koss:2022qwh}, i.e. our view onto the nucleus is partly obscured by the dust torus.
 The inclination of the inner disk of NGC\,1068 is measured to be 40\degr - 41\degr~\citep{inclination_1068}.
 This explains that the observed X-ray fluxes of both sources are comparable despite the difference in distance.
 After correcting for the absorption, the intrinsic X-ray flux in the energy range of $14-195$ keV of NGC\,1068 is $\sim3$ times larger than that of NGC\,7469~\citep{BASSxray}.